Pacentro, the Most Beautiful Town in Abruzzo, Italy

-It’s a barefoot race happening the 1st Sunday of September.
+It’s a barefoot race happening on the 1st Sunday of September.

-The teenagers of the town go up to the hill in front, and at the sound of the bell, they run down the steep hill barefoot in honour of the Virgin of Loreto.
+The teenagers of the town go up to the hill in front, and at the sound of the bell, they run down the steep hill barefoot in honor of the Virgin of Loreto.

 The nights are animated by live events and lovely Christmas decorations.